Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Start-AzSqlServerUpgrade.md

 ## SYNTAX

 ```
-Start-AzureRmSqlServerUpgrade -ServerVersion <String> [-ScheduleUpgradeAfterUtcDateTime <DateTime>]
+Start-AzSqlServerUpgrade -ServerVersion <String> [-ScheduleUpgradeAfterUtcDateTime <DateTime>]
  [-DatabaseCollection <RecommendedDatabaseProperties[]>]
  [-ElasticPoolCollection <UpgradeRecommendedElasticPoolProperties[]>] -ServerName <String>
  [-ResourceGroupName] <String> [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Start-AzureRmSqlServerUpgrade** cmdlet starts the upgrade of an Azure SQL Database server version 11 to version 12.
+The **Start-AzSqlServerUpgrade** cmdlet starts the upgrade of an Azure SQL Database server version 11 to version 12.
-You can monitor the progress of an upgrade by using the Get-AzureRmSqlServerUpgrade cmdlet.
+You can monitor the progress of an upgrade by using the Get-AzSqlServerUpgrade cmdlet.

 ## EXAMPLES

 ### Example 1: Upgrade a server
 ```
-PS C:\>Start-AzureRmSqlServerUpgrade -ResourceGroupName "ResourceGroup01" -ServerName "Server01" -ServerVersion 12.0
+PS C:\>Start-AzSqlServerUpgrade -ResourceGroupName "ResourceGroup01" -ServerName "Server01" -ServerVersion 12.0
 ResourceGroupName               : ResourceGroup01
 ServerName                      : Server01
 ServerVersion                   : 12.0